 With the well-designed cycling path and campsites around it, Liyu Lake is a perfect destination for recreational and family activities.
 Also, you can try out the local specialty, the Live Jumping Prawns, and enjoy a slower pace of life.

 Every August to September is the flowering season of daylilies on Liushishi Mountain.
-Visitors can stand at any of the pavilions to admire the vast field of golden daylily flowers, or look down on the scenic East Rift Valley.
+Visitors can stand at any of the pavilions to admire the vast field of golden daylily flowers, or look down on the scenic East Longitudinal Valley.

 During the flowering season, Liushishi Mountain is the most crowded and traffic controls will be in place.
 For those who want to explore the tranquil charm of the mountain, we strongly recommend visiting in winter.
-The field of bright yellow rapeseed flowers blanketed the Rift Valley will leave you with unforgettable memories.
+The field of bright yellow rapeseed flowers blanketed the Longitudinal Valley will leave you with unforgettable memories.